noxone/api-connect-policy-uploader/README.md

 Or use the base64 of ``username:password`` in the command line just like any HTTP basic authentication:

-    -ch (--credentialsHttp) VAL  : The cretentials to be used for policy installation in HTTP authentication format.
+    -ch (--credentialsHttp) VAL  : The credentials to be used for policy installation in HTTP authentication format.
 Format: base64(username:password)

 Or provide the credentials in a file and provide the file name as command line parameter.
 The content of the file is expected to be base64 of ``username:password`` just like basic HTTP authentication: